Creating the Constitution, Part One: Enabling the Government to Control the Governed

 Tom Hand, creator and publisher of Americana Corner, discusses how the Constitution was created, and why it still matters today.

-Images Courtesy of: National Archives, Library of Congress, Yale University Art Gallery The Library Company of Philadelphia, National Park Service, Virginia Museum of Fine Arts, National Gallery of Art
+Images courtesy of the National Archives, Library of Congress, Yale University Art Gallery, Library Company of Philadelphia, National Park Service, Virginia Museum of Fine Arts, National Gallery of Art.

 When delegates met at the Constitutional Convention in Philadelphia in the summer of 1787, one of the most troublesome questions was what to do about slavery.
 Not whether it should be abolished, because even the most vehement abolitionist recognized this was neither the time nor the place for that fight.
 The issues to be decided were how would slaves be counted in the census and whether the states or the central government would control the institution, and what that control would look like.